 - skin infections

-- groaning, moaning, or grunting
+- frequent groaning, moaning, or grunting

 - increased sleeping

-- totally dependent on others for their care
+- total dependence on others for care

 - difficulty swallowing